yzm187-netizen/eduplus_mobile/docs/eduplus/README.md

 This document captures the initial plan for EduPlus: a mobile-first LMS with richer analytics for teachers and clear progress tooling for students and groups.

+Note on configuration
+- See the root `README.md` → Configuration for how to switch between mock and live services and how the API base URL is read by the app.

 ## Goals
 - Student-centric experience: clear progress, assignments, notes, grades, attendance.
 - Teacher insights: high-signal dashboards across courses and within each course.